-C. Assets, Liabilities and Net Assets or Equity
+C. Assets, Liabilities, Deferred Outflows/Inflows of Resources and Net Position or Equity

 1. Deposits and Investments

 Deposits - The Town considers cash as cash on hand, demand deposits and money market accounts.

 Investments - In general, State of Connecticut Statutes allow the Town to invest in obligations of the United States of America or United States government sponsored corporations, in shares or other interests in any custodial arrangement, pool, or no-load, open-end management type investment company or investment trust (as defined), in obligations of any State or political subdivision rated within the top two rating categories of any nationally recognized rating service, or in obligations of the State of Connecticut or political subdivision rated within the top three rating categories of any nationally recognized rating service.
 For the capital projects fund, not more than 31% can be invested in equity securities.
 Investment income is recorded in the fund in which it was earned.